 Erected by Tennessee Civil War Trails.

 Location.
 36° 1.957′ N, 89° 23.155′ W. Marker is in Dyersburg, Tennessee, in Dyer County.
 Marker is at the intersection of West Court Street and South Main Avenue, on the right when traveling east on West Court Street.
-The marker is located on the grounds of the Dyer County Courthouse.
-Touch for map Touch for directions.
+The marker Touch for map.
+Marker is in this post office area: Dyersburg TN 38024, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 20, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 488 times since then and 21 times this year.
+It was originally submitted on June 20, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 550 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on June 20, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.